 A cookie is a value stored on an end user’s computer and is used to track affiliate sales.
 The duration is the length of time the cookie stays on the computer after clicking an affiliate link.
-For example, with a 30-day cookie duration, means that if a user clicks an affiliate link and makes a purchase within 30 days, the affiliate receives credit for the sale.
+For example, a 30-day cookie duration means that if a user clicks an affiliate link and makes a purchase within 30 days, the affiliate receives credit for the sale.

 There’s no point in making a 5% commission on a $10 pair of socks.
 That’s only $0.50.

 Alternatively, it would be much better to earn an 8% commission on a $1,200 treadmill and make $96.
 Since your affiliate website can only generate so much traffic every month, you should promote affiliate products that provide an EPC.

 Finally, the last metric to look for is lengthy cookie duration.
-Standard cookie duration are typically 30 days.
+The standard cookie duration is typically 30 days.
 You can find programs as low as seven days and as high as 90+ days.
 Longer cookie duration is a standard feature of programs I recommend.

-Remember, you want high payouts, high AOV, and long cookie duration.
+Remember, you want high payouts, high AOV, and a long cookie duration.